PKUHPC/scow-sync/README.md

 ### terminate

 You can use the following command to terminate the transfer process.
 But you should note that the shutdown of the process is at the granularity of the rsync service.

-For example, you are using an rsync service to transfer a folder dir, which consists of file1 and file2.
-When using `-s --source` as the parameter to terminate the transmission with `-s dir/file1`, it actually closes the transmission of the entire folder dir, which is equivalent to `-s dir`.

-To prevent this from happening, please increase `-m --max-depth` when starting `scow-sync-start` transmission to increase the parallel granularity.
+It will then restart the rsync service but with `--exclude` to exclude the files that have been terminated.

 ```bash
 scow-sync-terminate [-h] [-a ADDRESS] [-u USER] [-s SOURCE] [-p PORT] [-k SSHKEY_PATH]